 The company announced ‘Net-Zero by 2030’ targets and Mark Bird, leader of sustainability openly shares the work and challenges that this entails.
 Childbase is successfully recording a year on year reduction in carbon emissions produced at their nurseries and head office.
 They have switched to renewable energy sources, implemented zero waste to landfill strategies and use a disposable nappy recycling collection service.
 The nurseries are proud to serve plant-rich menus to reduce carbon emissions and source produce ethically and locally.

-As sustainability leader, Mark recognises the need for wider engagement of the education sector.
+As a sustainability leader, Mark recognises the need for wider engagement in the education sector.
 He has spoken at the Employee Ownership Association (EOA) and the Department for Education (DfE) with Childbase as an example of both a thriving sustainable educational business and effective employee engagement.